joannesong/AC-Android/lessons/reviews/Review_.4.4.md

 ### **Intro**
 This will be a review day covering various topics.

-* 10-12: Overview of Java : Methods and classes structures- From control to complex structures: ie arrays-to lists and maps.Patterns: singleton and listener.
+* 10-12: Overview of Java : Methods and classes structures- From control to complex structures: ie arrays-to lists and maps.
+Patterns: singleton and listener.
 * 12-1:
 * 1-2: lunch
-* 2-3: Android: Manifest, Activities, shared prefs
+* 2-3: Android: Manifest, Activities, Shared Preferences
 * 3-4: Fragments and their transactions
 * 4-5: Recycler view / Image performance
 * 5-6: Networking: tasks and retrofit.